-It may make sense to define applications based on the used technology stack, in order to apply the right settings and make management of specific settings easier.
+It may make sense to define applications based on their technology stack so that the right settings are applied and the management of specific settings is easier.
 For example, activating support for specific XHR frameworks is typically required only for specific parts of a large application and for specific user action naming rules.
-It may help to separate such a large application into smaller ones because of the different technologies used or because of different owners of these parts.
+It may help to separate such large applications into smaller applications based on the technologies in use or team ownership.

-Separating applications by top level domain is always a good idea, as Dynatrace can’t correlate user actions across top level domains to user sessions anyway.
+Separating applications based on top-level domains works best as Dynatrace cannot correlate user actions across top level domains with specific user sessions.
 This correlation is done via a cookie and therefore only works if the cookie can be set on the same top level domain.
-For example, user actions for www.dynatrace.com and blog.dynatrace.com can be captured in one application as the cookie can be set to dynatrace.com, but traffic for www.dynatrace.com and www.internal-dynatrace.com can’t be captured in one user session.
-You will still be able to separate user actions based on the domain, but user sessions will never have actions from both domains.
+For example, user actions for

 Low traffic applications should be grouped together.
 If you create an application based on a domain that has less than 10 actions per minute, Dynatrace won't automatically detect anomalies for this newly created application.
 Dynatrace depends on steady application traffic to correctly learn multidimensional baselines and to automatically report application problems.
 Your current anomaly detection settings can be changed in the anomaly detection settings for applications.
 Although this recommendation contradicts with the one mentioned above, for low traffic applications, it may make sense to combine them.

 The application rules are processed in sequence for each request.
 More rules means more processing time and as the rules are processed within the OneAgents, you should try to have the rules for the most used applications that have the most traffic at the top of the list.
 As soon as one rule matches, no further requests are processed.